 1. Accuracy (percentage error in converting spoken words to digital data)

 2. Speed (extent to which the program can keep up with a human speaker)

+The uses of voice recognition are decidedly different from those of speech recognition.
 The purpose of voice recognition is to identify the person who is speaking.

-The uses of voice recognition are decidedly different from those of speech recognition.
-Voice recognition technology is used to confirm the identity of the speaker or determine the identity of an unknown individual.
-Speaker verification and speaker identification are categories of voice recognition.
+Additionally, voice recognition technology is used to confirm the identity of the speaker or determine the identity of an unknown individual.
+Another term that is often used is speaker recognition.

 Speaker recognition is using a person’s voice to authenticate that they are who they claim to be.
 Essentially, a person’s voice is used as a unique identifier.
 A sample of their speech is recorded.
 Then, that person’s speech patterns are compared against a database to see if there is a match between the person’s voice and their voice sample.
 This is almost always used for verification systems in situations where users would want very secure access.